Han–Xiongnu wars

-The Han–Xiongnu Wars or Sino-Xiongnu Wars, were a series of military conflicts fought from 133 BC to 89 AD between the agrarian Chinese Han Empire and the nomadic Xiongnu confederacy, although extended conflicts can be traced back as early as 200 BC and as late as 188 AD.
+The Han–Xiongnu wars or Sino–Xiongnu wars, were a series of military conflicts fought from 133 BC to 89 AD between the agrarian Chinese Han dynasty and the nomadic pastoralist Xiongnu confederacy, although extended conflicts can be traced back as early as 200 BC and as late as 188 AD.

-The Chinese civilization initially clashed with Inner Asian nomadic tribes (then collectively known as Di) that would later become the Xiongnu during the Warring States period, and various northern states built elongated fortifications (which later became the Great Wall) to defend against raids down from the Mongolian Plateau.
-The unified Qin dynasty, who conquered all other states under Emperor Qin Shi Huang, dispatched General Meng Tian in 215 BC in a successful campaign to expel the Xiongnu from the Ordos region (which was often used as a staging area to threaten Qin's Guanzhong heartland).
-However, the subsequent civil wars following the Qin dynasty's collapse gave the Xiongnu tribes, who were then unified into a large confederacy under Modu Chanyu, the opportunity to reinvade the Ordos region.
-After the Han dynasty was established in 202 BC, Emperor Gao tried to fight off Xiongnu invasions but had himself trapped in an ambush during the Battle of Baideng, and a truce was negotiated by bribing Modu's wife, thus ending first Han–Xiongnu War.
-Decades of de jure peace then followed with the Chinese gifting "harmony via marriage" to appease the Xiongnu, who still routinely raided Chinese borderlands.
+The Chinese civilization initially clashed with the Inner Asian steppe nomad tribes (then collectively known as Di) that would later become the Xiongnu during the Warring States period, and various northern states built elongated fortifications (which later became the Great Wall of China) to defend against raids down from the Mongolian Plateau.
+The unified Qin dynasty, who conquered all other states under Qin Shi Huang, dispatched Meng Tian in 215 BC in a successful campaign to expel the Xiongnu from the Ordos region (which was often used as a staging area to threaten Qin's Guanzhong heartland).
+However, the subsequent civil war following the Qin dynasty's collapse gave the Xiongnu confederacy, which were then unified into a large nomadic empire under Modu Chanyu, the opportunity to reinvade the Ordos region.
+After the Han dynasty was established in 202 BC, Emperor Gaozu tried to fight off Xiongnu invasions but had himself trapped in an ambush during the Battle of Baideng, and a truce was negotiated by bribing Modu's wife, thus ending the first Han–Xiongnu conflict.
+Decades of de jure peace then followed with the Chinese implementing marriage alliances to appease the Xiongnu, who still routinely raided Chinese borderlands.

-However, starting from the reign of the seventh Han ruler, Emperor Wu, the foreign policy of the Han Empire began to change from bring relatively passive to using a proactive strategy seeking to permanently remove the northern threat.
-The tension fully escalated in 133 BC when the Han army unsuccessfully tried to ambush Xiongnu raiders at Mayi, and retaliatory raids intensified.
-Emperor Wu then started deploying newer generations of offensive military commanders such as Wei Qing and Huo Qubing, and launched several victorious expeditions to control the Ordos Loop, Hexi Corridor and Western Regions, eventually pushing the Xiongnu north beyond the Gobi Desert with a decisive campaign in 119 BC.
-After the death of Emperor Wu in 87 BC, the conflict de-escalated to mostly small border conflicts, although Emperor Xuan and Yuan each sanctioned major offensives against the Xiongnu during their reigns.
+However, starting from the reign of the seventh Han sovereign, Emperor Wu, the foreign policy of the Han dynasty began to change from being relatively passive to using a proactive strategy seeking to permanently remove the northern threat.
+The tension fully escalated in 133 BC when the Han army unsuccessfully tried to ambush Xiongnu raiders at Mayi, and retaliatory border raids intensified.
+Emperor Wu then started deploying younger generations of offensive military commanders such as Wei Qing and Huo Qubing, and launched several victorious expeditions to control the Ordos Plateau, Hexi Corridor and Western Regions, eventually pushing the Xiongnu north beyond the Gobi Desert with a decisive campaign in 119 BC.
+After the death of Emperor Wu in 87 BC, the conflict de-escalated to mostly small border conflicts, although Emperor Xuan and Emperor Yuan each sanctioned major offensives against the Xiongnu during their reigns.
 The overall strategic Han successes against the Xiongnu allowed the Chinese to project their influence deep into Central Asia, which eventually led to the establishment of a regional protectorate in 60 BC.
-For the Xiongnu, the situation deteriorated with each setback, leading to erosion of the Chanyu's prestige among the steppe tribes, and the subsequent internal power struggles further weakened the nomadic confederacy, fracturing it into various self-ruling factions.
-The Han Empire then adhered to a divide and rule strategy, using marriage alliances (such as that of Wang Zhaojun to Huhanye) to recruit some against others.
+For the Xiongnu, the situation deteriorated with each setback, leading to erosion of the chanyu's prestige among the steppe tribes, and the subsequent internal power struggles further weakened the nomadic confederacy, fracturing it into various self-ruling factions.
+The Han dynasty then adhered to a divide and conquer strategy, continuing to use marriage alliances (such as that of Wang Zhaojun to Huhanye) to recruit some against others.